This is based on opinion. Please don't list it on a work's trope example list.

-Once you open the 'fridge' Dracula himself becomes this when you realize that the technical good guys of the setting like the Order have just about no chance of beating him, because if it wasn't enough that he's the most powerful vampire and Lord of Shadow to ever walk the earth, then The Reveal that God STILL favors him as his champion, rendering him almost completely immune to holy weapons,thus making him effectively immortal - makes things that much worse for who anyone who dares face him.
-Maybe in the grander scheme of things it's for the best, but it's not so great for the vast majority of ordinary people who lived under constant threat of him during the height of his power.
+Once you open the 'fridge,' Dracula himself becomes this when you realize that the technical good guys of the setting, like the Order, have just about no chance of beating him because, if it wasn't enough that he's the most powerful vampire and Lord of Shadow to ever walk the earth, then The Reveal that God STILL favors him as his champion, rendering him almost completely immune to holy weapons and thus making him effectively immortal, makes things that much worse for who anyone who dares face him.
+Maybe in the grander scheme of things, it's for the best, but it's not so great for the vast majority of ordinary people who lived under constant threat of him during the height of his power.
 Think about it.
 A nigh-unstoppable monstrosity who ravaged the land and has consumed countless innocents and with God's total blessing.

 The living blood that pursues Dracula throughout his castle definitely qualifies.
 It turns his own monsters against him and even destroys portions of the castle in its attempts to keep him from leaving.
 It gets even worse when you fight Inner Dracula.

 The worst part?
 This is Dracula's dark side manifested.
 This scary factor somehow manages to get even higher, when it starts whispering "I'll always be with you..."
 Over and over again.

 The Gorgons (Eurayle, Stheno, and Medusa) all are on the side of Dracula at first, but their movements and Interface Screw make them some of the scariest monsters in the entire game.

 At the end of the game, when Satan is finally summoned from Hell, the first thing he does is slowly and graphically rip Guido's face off.
 The face is still alive when he throws it aside.